HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 2. Select the Advanced tab.

-4. Click this so that a tick appears, then click OK.
+4. If not ticked already, click this so that a tick appears, then click OK.

 5. You will now need to restart Payroll Pro.